7 Best Free Online Image Annotation Tools (2026)

 Photopea online editor

 Photopea is a full-featured image editor that runs entirely in your browser.
 Think of it as a free, web-based Photoshop alternative.
-It supports PSD files, layers, masks, filters, and basically everything you'd expect from a professional photo editor.
+It supports PSD files, layers, masks, filters, and basically everything you would expect from a professional photo editor.

-For image annotation specifically, Photopea is overkill — but that's the point.
+For image annotation specifically, Photopea is overkill, but that is the point.
 If you need to annotate an image and do advanced editing (adjust colors, remove backgrounds, composite multiple screenshots), Photopea handles it all without switching tools.
 You can draw shapes, add text, use the blur tool, and work with layers to keep your annotations separate from the original image.

 The downside is the learning curve.
 If you just need to add an arrow to a screenshot, Photopea's interface will slow you down compared to a dedicated annotation tool.